-The boundaries between the layers in the atmosphere as well as the refractive indices of the layers change continuously due to turbulence, temperature variation and other factors.
+The boundaries between the layers in the atmosphere, as well as the refractive indices of the layers, change continuously due to turbulence, temperature variation and other factors.
 This leads to tiny changes in the position of the image in the focal plane of the telescope, known as the "twinkling effect".
-For rest of the problem, apart from the diffraction limited finite size of the image of the star discussed above, no interference effects will be considered.
+For the rest of the problem, apart from using the finite diffraction-limited size of the image of the star (as used above), no interference effects will be considered.

-The left panel of the figure below shows a vertical cross-section of the atmosphere with multiple layers of different refractive indices $(n_1, n_2, n_3, ...)$ .
-The right panel shows the zoomed in view of a thin vertical segment of the atmosphere and the boundary between the two lowest atmospheric layers of refractive indices $n_1$ and $n_2$ $(n_1 > n_2)$ .
+The left panel of the figure below shows a vertical cross-section of the atmosphere with multiple layers of different refractive indices (n_1, n_2, n_3, \ldots) .
+The right panel shows the zoomed in view of a thin vertical segment of the atmosphere and the boundary between the two lowest atmospheric layers of refractive indices n_1 and n_2 ($n_1 > n_2$).
 We consider only these two layers and their boundary for this problem.
 The diagrams are not to scale.

-- (T09.2) Let the boundary between the two layers be at a height $H=1\,\mathrm{km}$ directly above the telescope objective, with a tilt of $\theta=30^\circ$ with respect to the horizontal plane.
-In all parts of this problem $\theta$ is taken to be positive in the anti-clockwise direction.
-For a monochromatic light source, $n_1=1.00027$ and $n_2=1.00026$ .
-Let the angular shift in the position of the image at the focal plane of the telescope for a star at the zenith be $\alpha$ . - (T09.2a) Draw an appropriately labelled ray-diagram at the boundary showing $n_1$ , $n_2$ , $\theta$ and $\alpha$ . - (T09.2b) Find the expression for $\alpha$ in terms of $\theta$ , $n_1$ and $n_2$ .
-Use the small angle approximations: $\sin \alpha \approx \alpha$ and $\cos \alpha \approx 1$ . - (T09.2c) Calculate the displacement, $\Delta x{\theta}$ (in m), in the position of the image if $\theta$ increases by 1% (keeping $n_1$ and $n_2$ fixed).

-(T09.2d) Calculate the displacement, $\Delta x_n$ (in m), in the position of the image if $n_2$ increases by 0.0001% (keeping $n_1$ and $\theta$ fixed).

-(T09.3) For white light coming from a star at the zenith, choose which of the following most closely describes the shape and colour of the image by ticking ( $\checkmark$ ) the appropriate box (only one) in the Summary Answersheet.
+- (T09.2) Let the boundary between the two layers be at a height H=1 km directly above the telescope objective, with a tilt of $\theta=30^\circ$ with respect to the horizontal plane.
+In all parts of this problem θ is taken to be positive in the anti-clockwise direction.
+For a monochromatic light source, $n_1=1.00027$ and $n_2=1.00026$.
+Let the angular shift of the image at the focal plane of the telescope for a star at the zenith be α . - (T09.2a) Draw an appropriately labelled ray-diagram at the boundary showing n_1, n_2, θ and α .
+[2] - (T09.2b) Find the expression for α in terms of θ , n_1 and n_2 .
+Use the small angle approximations: [2] $\sin \alpha \approx \alpha$ and $\cos \alpha \approx 1$. - (T09.2c) Calculate the displacement, Δx{θ} (in m), in the position of the image if θ increases by 1% [3] (keeping n_1 and n_2 fixed). - (T09.2d) Calculate the displacement, Δx_n (in m), in the position of the image if n_2 increases by 0.0001% (keeping n_1 and θ fixed). - (T09.3) For white light coming from a star at the zenith, choose which of the following rows most closely describes the shape and colour of the image by ticking (\checkmark) the appropriate box (only one) in the Summary Answersheet.
 Note x increases from left to right in the figure.

 Image colour Image shape Left edge Right edge

-Α White Circular
+A White Circular

 В White Elliptical

-С Coloured Circular Blue Red
+C Coloured Circular Blue Red

 D Coloured Circular Red Blue

 Е Coloured Elliptical Blue Red

 F Coloured Elliptical Red Blue

-For all remaining parts of this question we consider monochromatic green light with $\lambda = 550$ nm.
-We model the boundary between the layers as a set of infinite zigzag planes (running perpendicular to the plane of the page) separated by d = 10 cm along x-axis, with either $\theta = 10^{\circ}$ or $\theta = -10^{\circ}$ .
+For all remaining parts of this question, we consider monochromatic green light with $\lambda=550$ nm.
+We model the boundary between the layers as a set of infinite zigzag planes (running perpendicular to the plane of the page) separated by d=10 cm along x-axis, with either $\theta=10^{\circ}$ or $\theta=-10^{\circ}$.

-The figure below (not to scale) shows a cross-section of this model of the atmosphere of width W ( $W \ll H$ ).
-For telescopes with large aperture this zigzag nature of the boundary results in formation of speckles in the focal plane.
+The figure below (not to scale) shows a cross-section of this model of the atmosphere of width W ($W \ll H$).
+For telescopes with large apertures, this zigzag nature of the boundary results in the formation of speckles in the focal plane.